 |RAW (Uncompressed) & JPG||78||3.9|

 Using 30 fps H+ mode yields 165 JPG and 155 RAW (lossy compressed RAW only) images for 5.5 and 5.2 seconds of shooting time.
-That pair of image count numbers highlights an interesting difference.
+That pair of image count numbers highlight an interesting difference.
 While more JPG images can be recorded before reaching the buffer capacity, the difference is only slight.
 Similarly interesting is that the 20 fps lossy compressed RAW buffer capacity is considerably higher than the JPEG Extra fine L capacity.

 Does everyone need 30 fps?
 Of course not.
 However, with the extreme number of images captured today, it is difficult to create imagery that stands above those from the crowd.
 Using the 30 fps rate may capture that perfect moment of action that makes an image rise above the rest.
+Bat on ball, ball leaving foot, shot put leaving the thrower's hand, hurdler in perfect jump pose, perfect wing flap pose, and peak of a dog's leap are a small number of examples that benefit from the fast frame rate.

 Here is a comparative look at max frame rates and buffer capacities.